uoftgasa/uoftgasa.github.io/markdown/index.md

 [**Table of Contents**](#table-of-contents)

 ### TCard
 Students at UofT are furnished with a TCard.
-This card all
+This card allows you to borrow books from the library, access card-locked areas to which you are entitled (e.g. limited access classrooms, athletic facilities, and purchase food if you choose a meal plan in residence.

 ### School of Graduate Studies
 [**Table of Contents**](#table-of-contents)